-- They require no fuels which are susceptible to price fluctuations.
+- Solar technology requires no fuels which are susceptible to price fluctuations.

-- They can be manufactured for use on almost everything, because thin film solar panels can be printed onto plastic, glass and other substrate.
+- They can be manufactured for use on almost everything, because thin-film solar panels can be printed on plastic, glass and other substrate.

 - They are a convenient way to keep portable electronics’ batteries charged if solar cells are attached to the back of them.

-- The cost of electricity from a solar panel remains the same over its entire 30 year life because it requires no fuel.
+- The cost of solar power remains the same over the solar generators’ entire 30 year life because they require no fuel.

-- More light can be reflected on them during low light periods using mirrors, this is more economical than purchasing additional solar panels to compensate for cloudy weather, but is more complex to setup and I do not know of any organization which offers that.
+- More light can be reflected on solar panels during low light periods using mirrors, this is more economical than purchasing additional solar panels to compensate for cloudy weather, but is more complex to setup and I do not know of any organization which offers that.

-- They can be used to help power the electricity grid during peak hours when electricity demand is highest, making it possible to decrease the amount of blackouts and brownouts caused by shortfalls in generating capacity.
+- Solar power can help the electricity grid during peak hours when electricity demand is highest (because solar panel electricity generation peaks when electricity demand is highest), making it possible to decrease the amount of blackouts and brownouts caused by shortfalls in generating capacity.